Living in Our Next Season: Stand

 Ephesians 3:17-19: “17 that Christ may dwell in your hearts through faith.
 And I pray that you, being rooted and established in love, 18 may have power, together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ, 19 and to know this love that surpasses knowledge – that you may be filled to the measure of all the fullness of God.”

 There are times in our lives we, whether individually or collectively as the Body of Christ, forget that God’s plan is already accomplished, but it is not fully actualized.
 We look at circumstances and situations and they trigger questions in our minds about God’s care and capacity.
 Like the psalmists and prophets in scripture, we wonder why and how long.
 We sometimes wonder if God really cares.
 If God does care, then we may wonder why we are facing difficulties and for how long.
 God can handle these questions and concerns.
-In his moment, asking God why and for how long is the response of a significant number of people to the current state of the nation and its politics.
+In this moment, asking God why and for how long is the response of a significant number of people to the current state of the nation and its politics.

 Paul has encouraging words for the Ephesians and for us today.
 God’s Holy Spirit works In us so that God can work through us.